Supporting Inclusion and Emotional Regulation in Schools.

 Most schools haven’t been given a practical way to deliver this consistently.
 Mood Bears in Education bridges that gap.

-When a child specifically labels emotions it does two things
+When a child labels certain emotions with precision e.g. 'sad' to 'jealous' it does two things

 1) reduces activity in the amygdala (threat centre)